rajvatsal/shopping-cart/README.md

 # PLAN

+- update fonts
+- update header icon and border and top

 - change index page design
     - remove add cart and counter from front page
     - change counter style to use `<select>` instead for `<input>`